Worldwide Guide to Women in Leadership

 1900-13 Ratu Petronella da Costa of Lidak (Indonesia)

-Succeeded father, Alexander da Costa, and abdicated in favour of her brother, Raja Josef da Costa (also named Jozef da Costa or Siriman) who had succeeded their mother Ratu Petronella da Costa as ruler of Djeniloe.
+Succeeded father, Alexander da Costa, and abdicated in favour of her brother, Raja Josef da Costa (also named Jozef da Costa or Siriman), who had succeeded their mother Ratu Petronella da Costa as ruler of Djeniloe.
 Two other brothers were also rajas: adopted Raja of Naitimoe and Raja of Fialarang.
-From 1913 the Dutch merge the small principalities together, because fewer and bigger political entities would make it for the Dutch more easier to rule the area.
-So in 1914 Naitimoe, Lidak and Djeniloe officially became the new federation Kakoelak Mesak, with Raja Josef da Costa as Raja and the following year he became ruler of the Federation of the Northern Part of Belu.
+From 1913 the Dutch merged the small principalities together, because they thought that fewer and bigger political entities would make it for them to rule the area.
+So in 1914 Naitimoe, Lidak and Djeniloe officially became the new federation Kakoelak Mesak, with Raja Josef da Costa as Raja, and the following year he became ruler of the Federation of the Northern Part of Belu.

 After 1900 Temporary Ina Latu Mie Pattiradjawane of Makariki (Indonesia)